Disney Treasure: Rotational dining

-Every night of a Disney Treasure cruise, guests dine at a different restaurant.
-This is called "rotational dining".
-On a Disney ship guests rotate along with their servers which helps develop the relationship between diner and wait staff.
+Every night of a Disney Treasure cruise, guests dine at a different restaurant through a system called "rotational dining."
+Their servers rotate with them, allowing diners and wait staff to get to know one another throughout the cruise.

 The rotational dining restaurants on Disney Treasure are 1923, located on deck 3 aft; Worlds of Marvel, located on deck 4 aft; and Plaza de Coco, located on deck 5 aft.
-As well as rotational dining, the Disney Treasure also has two specialty restaurants: PALO Steakhouse and Enchanté, which incur an additional cost and are exclusively for adults.
+As well as rotational dining, the Disney Treasure also has two specialty restaurants: Palo Steakhouse and Enchanté, which incur an additional cost and are exclusively for adults.
+These restaurants are located on deck 12 towards the rear of the ship.